lijie-jiang/vxworks7-layer-for-boost/README.md

 After creating the VSB (VxWorks source build project), include the BOOST layer using the Workbench configuration editor:
 ![](./docs/layer selection.png)

-   The VSB build unpacks Boost into ***vsbDir*/3pp/BOOST**.
-And copies the headers to ***vsbDir*/usr/h/public/boost**.
+The VSB build unpacks Boost into ***vsbDir*/3pp/BOOST**, and copies the headers to ***vsbDir*/usr/h/public/boost**.
 The buildable portions of Boost become visible selections in the Workbench configuration menu once the layer is enabled.
 ![](./docs/wb_boost_menu.png)

-   Only the Boost system library is included by default, selecting the layer also installs the headers in the VSB.
-Other libraries must be selected in the Workbench configuration tool before they are included.
+   Only the Boost system library is included by default.
+Boost is primarily a set of C++ template header libraries.
+While some of the Boost modules can be used within an RTP without additional runtime support, the Boost menu components present in the VSB configuration are those that provide pre-built runtime libraries that can be linked with an RTP.
+You will need to enable such components in the VSB if your RTP depends upon them.
+Since it is not always initially obvious which libraries are required, it is reasonable to enable all of the *non-TEST* Boost VSB components.

 NOTE: The *BOOST_THREAD* component has an additional dependency.
 You must enable *DEFAULT_PTHREAD_PRIO_INHERIT* before the Boost thread library will be visible in the VSB configuration editor.

-You can also select to build the portions of Boost you want on the command line (in Workbench) with **vxprj** or **wrtool**, for example:
+You can also configure and build the VSB using the command line (in Workbench, or a separate *wrenv* shell) with **vxprj** or **wrtool**, for example:
 ```
 $ vxprj vsb add BOOST
 $ vxprj vsb config -s -add "_WRS_CONFIG_BOOST_MATH=y" \